Purpose and scope

 The RCC-MRx Subcommittee launched three commissioned studies in 2017:

 - Fast fracture analysis: this commissioned study also involves the RCC-M code.
 The aim is to standardize practices between the RCC-M and RCC-MRx codes and clarify the approach for identifying areas where fast fracture analyses must be performed.
+This commissioned study will continue in 2019.

 - Preparation of a document describing the sources and key reasons underlying Appendix A1 (guide for the seismic analysis of equipment): the aim of this commissioned study is to publish the criteria for Appendix A1 in a PTAN.
+This commissioned study was finalized in 2018, following which these criteria were published.

-- Update of RCC-MRx – Section II – Part REC 3000 (Special instructions for equipment subject to regulations): the purpose of this commissioned study is to update the sections on French regulations in line with the work carried out for RCC-M.
+- Update of RCC-MRx – Section II – Part REC 3000 (Special instructions for equipment subject to regulations): the purpose of this commissioned study is to update the sections on French regulations in line with the work carried out for RCC-M. This commissioned study will be continued in 2019.

 Use of the RCC-MRx code in high-temperature and fusion reactors